DaniBunny/Fabric-DE-CICD/deployment/azuredevops.md

 1. Open your Azure DevOps repository in the browser tab.
 (Keep it handy, we'll use it a lot in this module)
 1. Navigate to the **Files** section.
 1. Open `deploy-to-fabric.yml` and click **Edit**.
-1. Update the azureSubscription in line 24 aligned to the first two numbers in your user alias.
-Use the values from the mapping table above.
-I.e. CICD.User004 should use SPN00, CICD.User209 should use SPN20, CICD.User119 should use SPN11.
-This ensures we spread the load evenly.
+1. Update the azureSubscription in line 24 aligned to the created Azure DevOps service connection: `WorkshopConnection`
 1. Update the values in lines 29-31 with your workspace names, ensuring that they match exactly to the workspace names in Fabric.
 1. Click **Commit changes** to finalize the changes.